stevetemple/Our.Umbraco.Healthchecks.ObsoleteDataTypes/README.md

 Flagged as obsolete with the option to "fix":

-* Archetype, converts to Nested Content (All the different settings are not fully supported, this was adequate for my uses)
+* Imulus.Archetype, converts to Umbraco.NestedContent (All the different settings are not fully supported, this was adequate for my uses)
-* Our.Umbraco.NestedContent, converts to Nested Content
+* Our.Umbraco.NestedContent, converts to Umbraco.NestedContent